hhovhann/document-comment-service/README.md

 - Paragraph indices must exist in the document
 - Anchor text must be found in the document
 - Start character must be ≤ end character
+- Block ID must be found in the document blocks

 ### Why This Approach?
 1. **Flexibility**: Supports different types of documents (prose, code, structured)